 An Australian study (Fuller et al 2015) funded by the egg industry compared the effects of eating 12 eggs per week with less than 2 eggs per week and found that there was no significant difference in blood cholesterol levels and other biomarkers.
 The subjects in the ‘low-egg’ group were instructed to match the protein intake of the high-egg group, i.e. they ate meat instead of eggs for breakfast.
 The subjects were diabetic or pre-diabetic and had an average BMI of 35.
 Both groups ate a diet low in fibre and high in saturated fat.
 A recent follow up study (Fuller et al 2018) found the “high-egg weight-loss diet exhibited no adverse changes in cardiometabolic markers compared with those who consumed a low-egg weight-loss diet”.
 When this study was published, the media headlines exclaimed “eggs do not raise risk of heart disease” and “eggs might be good for you after all”.
 Half of the subjects were on cholesterol lowering drugs and continued to take them during the study, and they still had type 2 diabetes at the end of the study.
 A low fat whole food plant-based diet can reverse heart disease and type 2 diabetes.

-- The trouble with eggs – Robyn Chuter gives an excellent analysis of egg industry funded research
+- The trouble with eggs – Robyn Chuter provides an analysis of egg industry funded research

-- Cracking the Egg: How the Egg Industry Fooled America – PCRM writes an excellent article explaining how the egg industry influences cholesterol research (go to p.12 of this magazine)
+- Cracking the Egg: How the Egg Industry Fooled America – PCRM writes an excellent article explaining how the egg industry influences cholesterol research.
+At this link scroll down to the 2015 No.4 Autumn issue and then go to p.12 of this issue.

 - Unscrambling the Truth About Eggs – Linda Carney, MD

 - Egg Industry Caught Making False Claims – Michael Greger, MD, 2014

 - What’s Wrong with Eggs? – Susan Levin, MS, RD, September 2013